Skip to main content

 The Simulation Gap

-The next lesson maps the emotional cycle of a trade from entry to exit, so you can start recognizing these patterns in real time instead of only seeing them in hindsight.
+The next lesson maps the emotional cycle of a trade from entry to exit, so you can recognize these patterns in real time instead of only in hindsight.

 01Test